 Trying not to panic

-“The doctor was on the phone to PICU in seconds whilst simultaneously taking temperatures and checking sats.
-Words cannot express how forever grateful we will be to that GP."
+“The doctor was on the phone to PICU in seconds whilst simultaneously taking temperatures and checking stats.
+Words cannot express how forever grateful we will be to that GP.

 Pumped full of medicine

 “Around 7am our consultant rushed to see us and reassure us that, although she was now very uncomfortable, Niamh was being pumped full of viral fluids, antibiotics and preventatives to cover as many bases as possible whilst they waited on blood culture results to provide more information.